 One of the most important factors for a lot of people when deciding where to buy a home is how good the schools are.
 So not only does flight defund the schools, but now there is even less incentive for new people to move in or those who left to come back.

 Delta announced in 2011 that it would end flights to 24 small airports.
 The US Postal Service considered closing hundreds of rural post offices in 2011.
-The plan was scrapped and instead hours were cut and full time employees made part time.
+The plan was scrapped and instead, hours were cut and full time employees made part time.
 In some locations, the post office is open for as few as two hours a day.

 Stores and restaurants don’t open in towns with dwindling populations so people have fewer options.
 So even though a town may be smack in the middle of farm country, the residents may actually live in a food desert, miles away from the nearest grocery store.

-So you’d think politicians in states affected by brain drain would bend over backwards not only to keep the young people already there but to attract new young people and businesses to employ them.
+So you’d think politicians in states affected by brain drain would bend over backward not only to keep the young people already there but to attract new young people and businesses to employ them.
 You’d think that.

 As the religious freedom law debacle in Indiana proves, bible pandering politicians will always first cater to the useful idiots who keep them in office rather than do something to actually help the local economy.